-Often building on the foundational standards of organic but many times lacking verification or a consistent definition, regenerative agriculture^{xxiv} also takes a more holistic approach to livestock production, crop cultivation, and land management.
+Often building on the foundational standards of organic but many times lacking verification or a consistent definition, regenerative agriculture also takes a more holistic approach to livestock production, crop cultivation, and land management.
 For most regenerative practitioners, animal health and wellbeing are key components of this holistic approach.
-Outdoor access is a foundational method for raising livestock and farmers are encouraged to incorporate animals into native ecosystems through managed or rotational grazing of ruminants, such as cows and bison, on grasslands or incorporating animals, like chickens or pigs, into forests or tree crops, a practice known as agroforestry or silvopasture.^{xxv, xxvi, xxvii}
+Outdoor access is foundational for raising livestock and farmers are encouraged to incorporate animals into native ecosystems through managed or rotational grazing of ruminants (e.g., cows) on grasslands or incorporating animals (of any species) into forests or tree crops, a practice known as agroforestry or silvopasture. xxx,xxxii,xxxvii

-Whether organic or verified regenerative, these practices offer alternative frameworks to conventional agriculture, which have less impact on the climate and better animal welfare outcomes.^{xxviii, xxix, xxx}
+Whether organic or verified regenerative, these practices offer alternative frameworks to conventional agriculture, with less impact on the climate and better animal welfare outcomes. xxviii, xxix, xxx